Ph.D. Program Graduates

 Jiyun Kim, Ph.D.

-Developing conceptual understanding of sarcasm in a second language through concept based instruction
+Developing conceptual understanding of sarcasm in a second language through concept based instruction.

 Catholic University of Korea, Seoul